rayhanrandi/ericsson/data/stream/README.md

 # Data Stream

-A placeholder service in place of actual edge devices from on premises machineery.
+A placeholder service in place of actual edge devices from on premises machinery.
 This service generates data in real-time, either from a `.csv` dataset or continuously generated data points, into a Kafka topic message broker.